patrickzib/SFA/README.md

 The implemented algorithms are in the context of:

 1. Dimensionality Reduction: SFA performs significantly better than many other dimensionality reduction techniques including those techniques based on mean values like SAX, PLA, PAA, or APCA.
-This is due the fact, that SFA builds upon DFT, which is significantly more accurate than the other dimensionality reduction techniques.
+This is due the fact, that SFA builds upon DFT, which is significantly more accurate than the other dimensionality reduction techniques [[1]](http://dl.acm.org/citation.cfm?doid=2247596.2247656).

-2. Classification and Accuracy: The BOSS ensemble classifier offers state of art classification accuracy [[1]](http://arxiv.org/abs/1602.01711), [[2]](http://link.springer.com/article/10.1007%2Fs10618-014-0377-7).
+2. Classification and Accuracy: The BOSS ensemble classifier offers state of art classification accuracy [[2]](http://arxiv.org/abs/1602.01711), [[3]](http://link.springer.com/article/10.1007%2Fs10618-014-0377-7).

 3. Classification and Scalability: The BOSS VS classifier is one to four orders of magnitude faster than state of the art and significantly more accurate than the 1-NN DTW classifier, which serves as the benchmark to compare to.
-I.e., one can solve a classification problem with 1-NN DTW CV that runs on a cluster of 4000 cores for one day, with the BOSS VS classifier using commodity hardware and a 4 core cpu within one to two days resulting in a similar or better classification accuracy [[3]](http://link.springer.com/article/10.1007%2Fs10618-015-0441-y).
+I.e., one can solve a classification problem with 1-NN DTW CV that runs on a cluster of 4000 cores for one day, with the BOSS VS classifier using commodity hardware and a 4 core cpu within one to two days resulting in a similar or better classification accuracy [[4]](http://link.springer.com/article/10.1007%2Fs10618-015-0441-y).

 # SFA: Symbolic Fourier Approximation